Traverse City, Michigan: Geography

-Topography
+According to the United States Census Bureau, Traverse City has a total area of 8.66 sqmi, of which, 8.33 sqmi are land and 0.33 sqmi is water.
+Most of the city is located within Grand Traverse County, though a small portion of the city extends northwesterly into Leelanau County.
+This portion, the Morgan Farms neighborhood, was annexed by the city in 1989.

+Traverse City is located in the northwest of Michigan's Lower Peninsula, and is the core city of the Traverse City metropolitan area, the largest population center in Northern Michigan and the largest statistical area in the state north of the Tri-Cities.

-Traverse City is a part of the greater Northern Michigan region, located in the northwest of Michigan's Lower Peninsula.
-The city is the main inland port of Grand Traverse Bay, a long, natural harbor separated from the waters of Lake Michigan by the Leelanau Peninsula.
+The city is located at the head of Grand Traverse Bay, a long, natural harbor separated from the waters of Lake Michigan by the Leelanau Peninsula.
 The bay is divided into an East Arm and West Arm by the Old Mission Peninsula, a thin strip of rolling hills and farmland known for its cherry crop and viticulture industry.
 As Traverse City contains shores on both of Grand Traverse Bay's East and West Arms, one cannot access the Old Mission Peninsula without entering Traverse City.

-The Boardman River is a prominent river bisecting Traverse City from south to north.
-It also snakes through Traverse City's downtown district, effectively forming a peninsula, and dividing it from the Grandview Parkway.
-The river terminates at the Grand Traverse Bay northeast of downtown Traverse City.
+The Boardman River bisects Traverse City, flowing from south to north.
+It snakes through Traverse City's downtown district, effectively forming a peninsula, and dividing it from the Grandview Parkway.
+The river terminates at Grand Traverse Bay northeast of downtown Traverse City.
 The river's 287 sqmi watershed contributes one-third of the water volume to the bay and is one of Michigan's top-ten fisheries, with more than 36 mi of its 179 mi designated as a Blue Ribbon trout fishery.
 It is also a state-designated "Natural River".
-As of 2023, only one of the five dams constructed on the Boardman River remains.
+As of 2025, only one of the five dams constructed on the Boardman River remains; the last, the Union Street Dam, is, as of 2025, being converted into FishPass, a facility that will allow for native fish to move upstream while blocking invasives.